 The simple answer is that it depends.
-Some cloaking methods, like hidden text, are well outdated and won’t work anymore.
+Some cloaking methods, like hidden text, need to be updated and won’t work anymore.
 Even IP-based cloaking has been phased out as the simple solution of using a proxy for the search engine crawler has shied many away from the idea of this cloaking method as being effective.

-In reality, cloaking is only a short-term solution to enhancing your website’s search engine ranking.
-As talks of new cloaking methods are discussed online, search engine researchers identify the new methods and come up with countermeasures for detecting dishonest cloaking.
+In reality, cloaking is only a short-term solution to enhance your website’s search engine ranking.
+As talks of new cloaking methods are discussed online, search engine researchers identify the new methods and develop a defense for detecting dishonest cloaking.
 As long as search engines are around, they’ll always have research teams working on handling new cloaking measures.
-It’s only a matter of time until each method is countermeasured by the search engines.
+It’s only a matter of time until each method is counter-measured by the search engines.

 What is cloaking in SEO?

-Cloaking is a search engine optimization (SEO) technique in which a web page appears to be different to search engines than it does to users.
-This is done by delivering content based on the IP address of the user, rather than the content that is actually on the web page.
-Cloaking can be used to improve a website’s ranking in search engine results pages (SERPs), but it can also be used to deceive users and search engines.
+Cloaking is a search engine optimization (SEO) technique in which a web page appears different from search engines than it does to users.
+This is done by delivering content based on the IP address of the user rather than the content on the web page.
+Cloaking can improve a website’s ranking in search engine results pages (SERPs), but it can also be used to deceive users and search engines.
 When used correctly, cloaking can be an effective SEO tool.
-However, it is important to remember that cloaking can also be considered a black hat SEO technique, and it can result in a website being banned from a search engine.
-Therefore, it is important to use cloaking responsibly.
+However, it is essential to remember that cloaking can also be considered a black hat SEO technique, which can result in a website being banned from a search engine.
+Therefore, it is essential to use cloaking responsibly.

 Why cloaking is done?

 Cloaking is the practice of hiding a website or specific piece of content from search engines.
-There are a number of reasons why someone might want to do this, but the most common reason is to prevent competitors from seeing what keywords a site is ranking for.
-Cloaking can also be used to hide certain types of content from users who are not logged in, or to deliver different versions of a page based on the user’s location.
-While cloaking can be an effective way to improve search engine visibility, it can also be considered a form of cheating, and sites that are found to be using cloaking techniques may be penalized by Google.
+Someone might want to do this for several reasons, but the most common cause is preventing competitors from seeing what keywords a site ranks for.
+Cloaking can also be used to hide certain types of content from users who are not logged in or to deliver different versions of a page based on the user’s location.
+While cloaking can be an effective way to improve search engine visibility, it can also be considered a form of cheating, and sites that use cloaking techniques may be penalized by Google.

 How do you know if a website is cloaking?